-In 2015, the Partnership was awarded with European Union funding in the amount of 403.555 Euro for the period 2015-2018 by the DAAD ERASMUS+ funding program for Strategic Partnerships.
-The goals of this project addressed the European need for widening the access to top quality higher education through international academic cooperation, as identified in the 2011 EU Modernisation Agenda (COM (2011) 567 final).
-For this purpose, EDELNet developed an still functioning concept for the modernization of teaching methods in law with an innovative combination of student-centred blended learning tools and concepts.
-This combination also draws on intercultural communication and interdisciplinary processes for the production, learning and application of relevant inter-subjective knowledge in addition to the traditional contents of legal education.
+In 2015, the Partnership was awarded with European Union funding from the ERASMUS+ KA203 Strategic Partnerships programme (2015-1-DE01-KA203-002169) for the period 2015-2018.
+The goal of this collaboration was to addressed the European need for widening the access to higher education through international academic cooperation, as identified in the 2011 EU Modernisation Agenda (COM (2011) 567 final).
+For this purpose, EDELNet developed its current concept for the modernization of teaching methods in law with a combination of student-centred blended learning tools and activities.
+This combination draws strongly on intercultural communication training and interdisciplinary exchange for the production, learning and application of relevant inter-subjective knowledge in addition to the traditional contents of legal education.

-Since 2015, this concept has been continuously implemented through an international and cross-cultural cooperation that is devised to broaden access to and participation in international and European education, especially for disadvantaged groups such as students with disabilities, economic, social or geographical obstacles, health problems or cultural differences.
-The EDELNet concept comprises the development and implementation of virtual and face-to-face teaching and training activities and courseware in key methodological and substantive areas of the law, including language competences, intercultural communication skills and interdisciplinary methods of knowledge production applied to legal practice and scholarship.
+Since 2015, this concept has been implemented and continuously improved through an international and cross-cultural cooperation that aims to broaden access to and participation in international and cross-European legal education, especially for disadvantaged groups such as students with disabilities, economic, social or geographical obstacles, health problems or cultural differences.

-The programme also grants students easy access to an international network of professionals of the law, both academic and practitioners.
-All this brings forward our plans to merger different European teaching cultures, traditions and didactic formats to improve teaching practice in the entire European community of law teaching.
-Through affordable, relevant, high quality and internationalized higher distant learning education in the field of law, we contribute to a sustainable and inclusive Europe.
+In the long term, the concept aims to bring forward the convergence of different European teaching cultures, traditions and didactic formats and improve teaching practice in the entire European legal education community.
+Through affordable, relevant, high quality and internationalized higher distant learning education in the field of law, we hope to contribute to a more sustainable and inclusive Europe.

 EDELNet+ extended partnership

-In 2020, adding new partners to the network, the EDELNet Strategic Partnership received funding from the DAAD-IVAC programme (International Virtual Academic Collaborations – Project-ID: 57563814) to develop a new additional PhD Training Programme in methods and skills of legal research.
+In 2020, welcoming two new partners to the network, the EDELNet Strategic Partnership received funding from the DAAD-IVAC programme (International Virtual Academic Collaborations – Project-ID: 57563814) to develop a new additional PhD Training Programme in Methods and Skills of Legal Research (see PhD activities).